-Most of the disputes involving the automotive industry in Italy relate to bodily harm, supply chain issues, disputes with dealers' networks (and connected after-sales repair and maintenance services), disputes with consumers over unfair advertising, violation of competition law, IP disputes and disputes over defective components.
+Most disputes in the automotive industry in Italy relate to bodily harm, supply chain issues, disputes with dealers' networks (and connected aftersales repair and maintenance services), disputes with consumers over unfair advertising, violation of competition law, IP disputes and disputes over defective components.

-Damage claims by consumers can be brought against:
+Damages claims by consumers can be brought against:

-the manufacturer for product liability pursuant to article 114 of the Consumer Code or under the general provision on tortious liability (article 2043 of the Italian Civil Code); and the seller for hidden defects pursuant to article 1494, paragraph 2 of the Italian Civil Code.
+- the manufacturer for product liability pursuant to article 114 of the Consumer Code or under the general provision on tortious liability (article 2043 of the Italian Civil Code); and - the seller for hidden defects pursuant to article 1494, paragraph 2 of the Italian Civil Code.

 Supply chain disputes are also common in Italy, but tend to be resolved via settlements (except when the dispute involves a bankrupt supplier).
-However, there are no specific interim injunctions under Italian law, and these are available only in summary or urgent proceedings and only in the case of urgency and prima facie strong grounds for the claim.
+However, there are no specific interim injunctions under Italian law, and these are available only in summary or urgent proceedings, and only in the case of urgency and prima facie strong grounds for the claim.

 In relation to disputes on compensation claims arising from unfair practices, publicly available information reveals that very few class actions have been filed against motor vehicle manufacturers.
-For example, Altroconsumo - one of the most prominent and active Italian consumer associations - started three class actions claiming damages ensuing unfair practices.
+For example, Altroconsumo started three class actions claiming damages ensuing unfair practices.
 Specifically, summoned companies were sued either for having installed the 'defeat device' or for their declarations on fuel consumption in relation to a particular version of one of their passenger cars.

-These procedures tend to be initiated with the main aim to raise an issue and to allow parties to develop a constructive dialogue in the interest of both consumers and enterprises.
-Indeed, in early 2021, two of the three class actions initiated by Altroconsumo have been terminated with a settlement between the latter and the defendants.
-The third class action is now pending before the Court of Appeal.
-Indeed, one of those automotive companies has recently decided to appeal against the first instance judgment, which condemned it to compensate consumers admitted to the class action initiated by Altroconsumo.
+These procedures tend to be initiated with the main aim of raising an issue and allowing parties to develop a constructive dialogue in the interest of both consumers and enterprises.
+Indeed, in early 2021, two of the three class actions initiated by Altroconsumo were terminated with a settlement between the latter and the defendants.
+The third class action is pending before the Court of Appeal.
+One of the involved automotive companies has recently decided to appeal against the first instance judgment condemning it to compensate consumers admitted to the class action initiated by Altroconsumo.
+The appeal judgment is expected by the end of 2023.